Dodgers vs. Cardinals Player Props Betting Odds

 Edman Stats

-- Tommy Edman has three doubles, a triple, four home runs, 11 walks and 10 RBI (22 total hits).
-He has swiped three bases.
+- Tommy Edman has 22 hits with three doubles, a triple, four home runs and 11 walks.
+He has driven in 10 runs with three stolen bases.

 Edman Recent Games